bm (BM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 bm Historical Price

-According to the latest data gathered on bm live price page, the current price of bm is 0.00041299USD.
-The circulating supply of bm(BM) is 1.00B BM , giving it a market capitalization of $413.42K.
+According to the latest data gathered on bm live price page, the current price of bm is 0.00041198USD.
+The circulating supply of bm(BM) is 1.00B BM , giving it a market capitalization of $411.98K.

 The bm Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.